gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 Honestly, I’m not a GDB expert, but it seems that Go runtime is putting threads to sleep. *But why?*

-Debugging a live process is “fun”, also let’s grab a coredump of the process to analyse it offline.
+Debugging a live process is “fun” but let’s grab a coredump of the process to analyse it offline.
 We can do it with GDB's `gcore` command.
 The core file will be saved as `core.<process_id>` in the current working directory.
 Note, even for our simple server, the file will be pretty big.
 It’s likely to be huge for production service.

 ```
 (gdb) gcore
 Saved corefile core.1628
 (gdb) quit
+A debugging session is active.

+	Inferior 1 [process 1628] will be detached.

+Quit anyway? (y or n) y
+Detaching from program: /vagrant/example/server/server, process 1628

-= du -h core.1628
+vagrant@server-test-1:/vagrant$ du -h core.1628
 1.2G    core.1628
 ```